William L. Clayton

 William Lockhart Clayton (February 7, 1880 – February 8, 1966) was an American business leader and government official.
 Much of his business career centered on cotton trading.
 He and his three brothers-in-law formed a partnership that grew into the Anderson, Clayton and Company, at one time the world's largest cotton trading company.
 Politically aligned with the Democratic Party, he opposed some of President Franklin D. Roosevelt's agricultural policies.
 He repudiated his opposition after Roosevelt's Secretary of State Cordell Hull worked for a reciprocal trade agreement.

 Returning to government service in 1940, Clayton first Later in World War II, he took on a number of roles in the Roosevelt and Truman administrations.
 He first served as deputy to the coordinator of inter-American affairs.
 For the next four years he held a variety of high-level positions with the Export-Import Bank, the Department of Commerce, and wartime agencies.
 He served as assistant, and then as deputy Secretary of State for economic affairs from December 1944 to October 1947, where he was primarily concerned with working on the Marshall Plan.
 He returned to Houston and private life in late 1947, though he continued to serve the government as a participant and contributor to various international conferences on world trade and other economic issues.

 Early life and career

-Born near Tupelo, Mississippi to James Monroe and Martha Fletcher (Burdine) Clayton, Will Clayton moved with his family in 1886, to Jackson, Tennessee, where he completed seven grades of public school.
-Leaving school at age 13, he became an expert stenographer, which earned him a job as private secretary to Jerome Hall, a Saint Louis cotton merchant.
+He was born near Tupelo, Mississippi, to James Monroe and Martha Fletcher (Burdine).

+Clayton moved with his family in 1886, to Jackson, Tennessee, where he completed seven grades of public school.
+Leaving school at age 13, he became an expert stenographer, which earned him a job as private secretary to Jerome Hall, a St. Louis cotton merchant.
 In 1896, Clayton went to work for the American Cotton Company in New York City, becoming an assistant general manager in 1904.
 He left the company later that year to join with two other partners (including his brother-in-law Monroe Dunaway Anderson) in starting Anderson, Clayton and Company, a cotton marketing firm based in Oklahoma City.
 In 1916, the firm moved its headquarters to Houston, Texas, where it grew to be the world's largest cotton-trading enterprise.